 Seeking Equity Investment?
 Know the Rules

-There are a number of options for your company to raise money equity investment without going public.
+There are a number of options for your company to raise money using equity investment without going public.
 But, before going down this road, it is important to know the BC laws that apply to any company or other entity that raises money from investors.

 What are Securities Laws?